Compare FREE Quotes on Insulation!

 2. Not suitable for certain materials: Some materials, such as spray foam, blow-in cellulose, and blown-in fibreglass, require specialised equipment for installation, which DIYers may not have access to.

-3. Safety concerns: Insulating materials, particularly fibreglass, can cause skin irritation and respiratory problems if mishandled.
-Working in cramped or poorly ventilated spaces can also pose risks.
+3. Safety concerns: Insulating materials, particularly fiberglass, can cause skin irritation and respiratory problems if mishandled.
+Additionally, working in cramped or poorly ventilated spaces can pose risks.
+Homeowners may ask, is loft insulation dangerous?
+While loft insulation is generally safe when installed correctly, it is important to take proper precautions to mitigate these health risks.

 4. Not suitable for certain roof types: While cold loft insulation (insulating between the joists) is relatively straightforward, other types of insulation, like warm roof insulation (insulating between and over the rafters), can be complex and require precise installation techniques.
 Flat roofs, mainly, can only be insulated properly with professional expertise.